Q. What does the Term 1:1 mean?

 Q. Where can students use their devices on campus?

-A. Students will be able to use their devices while in their classroom.
-They will also be allowed to use it in other common areas such as the Media Center.
+A. Students are able to use their devices while in their classroom.
+They are also be allowed to use it in other common areas such as the Media Center.
 The device can connect to the Internet wherever there is wireless coverage.

 Q. Can students print from the device?

 A. Yes.
 But not all printers in the school are available for mobile printing.

 Q. Can students edit Microsoft Office files with the Chromebook (Word, Excel, PowerPoint)?

 A. Yes.
 G-Suite for Education can open and edit those files and maintain the extension.
 Students can transform these files into Google documents to share them with teachers and other students.

 Q. Can students access the North Hunterdon-Voorhees website from their device?

 A. Yes.
 Students can also use the device to access Library Databases and class information.

 Q. What if the device gets broken or lost?